Dark Angel: Vampire Apocalypse

-Dark Angel: Vampire Apocalypse is an action role-playing game (ARPG) developed and published by Metro3D for the PlayStation 2 (PS2) home game console.
-The game was released exclusively in North America on July 8, 2001.
+Dark Angel: Vampire Apocalypse is an action role-playing game (ARPG) developed by Metropolis Digital and published by Metro3D for the PlayStation 2 (PS2) home game console.

+Plot

 Set in the year 1670 in the land of Gothos, Dark Angel follows the female vampire protagonist Anna, who is assigned to protect three villages from the evil Shadow Lord and his armies of minions.
 Anna has but one year to gather the necessary experience and supplies for the inevitable showdown with the Shadow Lord.
 Featuring hack and slash-style gameplay inspired by titles such as Diablo, Dark Angel has the player take on missions, explore random dungeons, and battle hordes of monsters.
 The game allows the player to map a wide variety of weapons and items using the game controller face buttons.

 Development and release

 Dark Angel: Vampire Apocalypse was originally announced in 1999 by Metro3D to be in development for the Dreamcast.
 The 21-person team, which also worked on Metro3D's Armada, was led by Mark Jordan, the company's vice president of development, and was composed of many ex-Atari and THQ staffers.
 IGN reported that Dark Angel was advertised for both the Dreamcast and PS2 in the October 2000 issue of NextGen.
 When the website contacted the developer, they were informed that the game would be released for the PS2.
 In a January 2001 interview between the website GameSpot and Jordan, the developer admitted its plans to release a PS2 version of Dark Angel in the late first quarter of 2001 and a Dreamcast version a few months later.

 According to Jordan, the storyline of Dark Angel grew from the development team's "fascination with gothic fantasy... love of stylish characters, and... desire to make an epic game".
 Other aspects of the game's development were taken from previously successful games.
 Character animation sets were inspired by properties including Diablo, Strider, and Fallout.
 The game was meant to be structured like the latter of the three titles, allowing the player to visit a multitude of locations and save anywhere.
 A new graphical engine was built from the ground up with "inverse kinematic components and special effects similar to the sword-slash streaks in Soul Calibur".
 In an earlier Dreamcast version interview, Jordan cited Zelda 64 for the game's use of viewpoint changes, depending on the situation.